Russia, betting on EU Trump talks, keeps powder dry in Rusal row for now

 In a sign that support from state banks was being prepared, Russia’s central bank on Monday decided to permit Russian banks not to raise risk levels when assessing the creditworthiness of companies sanctioned by foreign countries.

-Rusal’s foreign creditors were not on the government’s agenda for now because Moscow was focused on securing aluminum supplies to Europe, the source added.

-Reporting by Darya Korsunskaya, Polina Devitt, Polina Nikolskaya and Elena Fabrichnaya; Writing by Polina Devitt; Editing by Giles Elgood
+Rusal’s foreign creditors were not on the government’s agenda for now because Moscow was focused on securing aluminium supplies to Europe, the source added.
+(Reporting by Darya Korsunskaya, Polina Devitt, Polina Nikolskaya and Elena Fabrichnaya Writing by Polina Devitt Editing by Giles Elgood)